 Vivek has obtained numerous honours, awards, and has experience in organizing interdisciplinary international conferences and workshops.
-Currently, he is as Editorial Board Member of Journal of Business Ethics, an Associate Editor of the journal Business Ethics: A European Review and a Section Editor for the Annual Review of Social Partnerships and he reviews for numerous high-impact journals on an ad-hoc basis.
+Currently, he is as Editorial Board Member of Journal of Business Ethics, and Sustainability Accounting, Management and Policy Journal.
+He is also an Associate Editor of the journal Business Ethics: A European Review and a Section Editor for the Annual Review of Social Partnerships and he reviews for numerous high-impact journals on an ad-hoc basis.

 Vivek has a completely funded Ph.D. in Management from University of London, which won numerous prestigious awards including, 'the Academy of Management, Social Issues in Management (SIM) Division's Best Dissertation award' and 'Honourable Mention from Labor and Employment Relations (LERA), USA'.
 His PhD research covered a range of areas including, corporate responsibility, global supply chains, labour conditions, small business, garment sector and emerging country context.
 He also has a distinction class Master’s Degree in Management from University of St Andrews and a distinction class Bachelor’s Degree in Mechanical Engineering from Anna University, India.